 The two externally polarized regions of Vietnam moved steadily towards greater conflict.
 In 1960, a charismatic young JFK was elected to the American Presidency.
 His first year in office, JFK threw a lit match on top of the trail of gasoline left by his White House predecessors in Vietnam for the preceding 15 years.

-As the Encyclopedia Britannica explains, “Until 1960 the United States had supported the [South Vietnamese] regime and its army only with military equipment, financial aid, and…700 advisers for training the army.”(29)
+As the Encyclopedia Britannica explains, “Until 1960 the United States had supported the [South Vietnamese] regime and its army only with military equipment, financial aid, and…700 advisers for training the army.”(30)

 When JFK was shot and killed in the middle of his first term, Vice President LBJ took the helm.
 Less than two years later, in 1965, twenty years after America had first invested in subduing the Vietnamese, LBJ took the conflict to a whole new level.

-By the beginning of 1968, the year Donald “graduated” from college, the number of young American men in Vietnam increased to over half a million.(29)
+By the beginning of 1968, the year Donald “graduated” from college, the number of young American men in Vietnam increased to over half a million.(30)

 Now let’s circle back to Donald’s unique relationship to the truth.
 In this case, with respect to his view of the military and his perceived role as a part of it.

-Decades deep into his adulthood, Donald manifests a shockingly tenuous grasp on reality.
-Donald once publicly stated that his time at the NYMA gave him, “more training militarily than a lot of the guys that go into the military.”(18)
+Decades deep into his adulthood, Donald publicly stated that his time at the NYMA gave him, “more training militarily than a lot of the guys that go into the military.”(19)

-Awkwardly phrased as usual, Donald states, “My number was so incredible, and it was a very high draft number.
-Anyway, so I never had to do that (serve in the military), but I felt that I was in the military in the true sense because I dealt with those people.”(18)
+In Donald’s wording, “My number was so incredible, and it was a very high draft number.
+Anyway, so I never had to do that (serve in the military), but I felt that I was in the military in the true sense because I dealt with those people.”(19)

 He’s never been to war, he’s never been in the military.
 But according to Donald, he “was in the military in the true sense” because he attended a military-themed boarding school from ages 13-17.

 We’re about to close out our chapter on Donald’s boyhood years.
-We’ve covered what he experienced being raised in a broken home through his turbulent, fraudulent, unproductive, and profoundly mediocre performance as a student in middle school, high school, and college.
+We’ve covered what he experienced being raised in a broken home by mentally ill parents, through his turbulent and fraudulent performance as a student in middle school, high school, and college.

 In 2015, just as he began to tell the world how ready he was for this big new promotion, he was also quietly having an associate of his handle some loose ends from deep in his past.

 Michael Cohen was Donald’s lawyer at the time.
-Donald gave Cohen a special assignment, related to Donald’s illustrious academic career, so many decades ago.
+Donald gave Cohen a special assignment, related to Donald’s academic career so many decades ago.
 Cohen handled it.

-But just a few years later, like so many moths rushing an illuminated lightbulb in the dark, Michael Cohen flew too close to Donald Trump, and got burned.
+But just a few years later, like so many moths rushing an illuminated lightbulb in the dark, Michael Cohen flew too close to Donald, and got burned.

 Donald did end up getting that huge new promotion he wanted, Cohen was instrumental in helping him get it.
 But the spell eventually broke for Cohen.
 In 2019, he found himself testifying under oath before a committee of the United States Congress.